JesusJBallesteros/NGL_Pipeline/README.md

 # First edition of 'Ephys-data-pipeline'
 Main Scripts, functions and tools to work with electrophysiological data at NGL.

-# A Script 'NGL01_Main' that transforms data from (most) INTAN and Deuteron formats into .bin files (for kilosort) and Fieldtrip .mat files.
+# A Script 'NGL01_Main' that transforms data from INTAN and Deuteron formats into .bin files (for kilosort) and Fieldtrip .mat files.
 Additionally, data can be converted into a Neurodata Without Borders (.nwb) single file, a class of HDF5 file format.

+Your data SHOULD be stored as the IKN standard Harddisk data structure.
+See: gitlab.ruhr-uni-bochum.de/ikn/howto/-/wikis/Neurophysiology/hard-disk-data-structure

   *ABOUT .NWB: The creation of a NWB file is made by 'intan2NWB_wrapper.m', which performs the main INTAN-NWB transformation.
 This wrapper NEEDS a working python installation.
 This is because INTAN's tool (INTANToNWB) requires so.
 See: https://github.com/Intan-Technologies/IntanToNWB